Theme Aspect Argumentation Model for Handling Fallacies: Understanding the Semantics of ` 's and ` 's

 \subsection{Understanding attacks}

-The view that a contradiction or a contrary forms a controversy in argumentation is dominant in logic-based argumentation \cite{Gorogiannis11,Amgoud09,Caminada05,Gabbay09,Caminada07,Coste-Marquis05,Kaci06}, and in structured argumentation \cite{Besnard01,Dung09,Modgil13,Garcia04}.
-As we see below, in theme aspect argumentation model, a contrary covers only a part of what can be an attack.
+The view that a contradiction or a contrary in the Aristotelian sense forms a controversy in argumentation is dominant in logic-based argumentation models, unstructured or structured.
+As we see below, in the theme aspect argumentation model, contraries cover only a part of what can be an attack.